-2 2020 FCC Form 499-A Telecommunications Reporting Worksheet (Reporting 2019 Revenues) Page 8 Block 6 : CERTIFICATION: to be signed by an officer of the file er · 601 Filer 499 ID [from Line 101] 602 Legal name of filer [from Line 102] Section IV of the instructions provides information on which types of filers are required to file for which purposes.
+2 2024 FCC Form 499-A Telecommunications Reporting Worksheet (Reporting 2023 Revenues) Page 8 Block 6 6: CERTIFICATION: to be signed by an officer of the file r 601 Filer 499 ID [from Line 101] 602 Legal name of filer [from Line 102] Section IV of the instructions provides information on which types of filers are required to file for which purposes.
 Any filer claiming to be exempt from one or more contribution requirements should so certify below and attach an explanation.
 [The Universal Service Administrator will determine which filers meet the de minimis threshold based on information provided in Block 4, even if you fail to so certify below.]
-603 I certify that the filer is exempt from contributing to: Universal Service TRS \square NANPA LNP Administration Provide explanation below: 604 Please indicate whether the filer is I.R.C. § 501 or State Tax Exempt (see instructions) 605 I certify that the revenue data contained herein are privileged and co the company.
-I request nondisclosure of the revenue information cor ntained herein pursuant to sections 0.459, 52.17 , 54.711 and 64.604 of the Commission on's rules.
-I certify that I am an officer of the above-named filer as defined in the instructions, that I have examined the foregoing report and, to the best of my knowledge, information and belief, all statements of fact contained in this Worksheet are true and that said Worksheet is an accurate statement of the affairs of the above-named company for the previous calendar year.
+603 I certify that the filer is exempt from contributing to: Universal Service TRS nanpa $\square$ LNP Administration Provide explanation below: 604 Please indicate whether the filer is 604 Please indicate whether the filer is State or Local Government Entity I.R.
+C. § 501 or State Tax E xempt (see instructions) $\Box$ 605 I certify that the revenue data contained herein are privileged and co the company.
+I request nondisclosure of the revenue information cor tion of I certify that I am an officer of the above-named filer as defined in the instructions, that I have examined the foregoing report and, to the best of my knowledge, information and belief, all statements of fact contained in this Worksheet are true and that said Worksheet is an accurate statement of the affairs of the above-named company for the previous calendar year.
 In addition, I swear, under penalty of perjury, that all requested identification registration information has been provided and is accurate.
 If the above-named filer is filing on a consolidated basis, I certify that this filing incorporates all of the revenues for the consolidated entities for the entire year and that the filer adhered to and continues to meet the conditions set forth in section III-B of the instructions.
-606 Signature 607 Printed name of officer First MI Last 608 Position with reporting entity 609 Business telephone number of officer - ext - 610 Email of officer not for public release 611 Date 612 Check those that apply Original April 1 filing for year \square New filer, registration only Revised filing with updated registration on \square Revised filing with updated revenue data Do not mail checks with this form.
-File this form online: https://forms.universalservice.org/portal/login For additional information regarding this worksheet contact: Telecommunications Reporting Worksheet information: (888) 641-8722 or via email: form499@usac.org PEI PERSONS MAKING WILLFUL FALSE STATEMENTS IN THE WORKSHEET CAN BE PUNISHED BY FINE OR IMPRISONMENT UNDER TITLE 18 OF THE UNITED STATES CODE, 18 U.S.C. § 1001
+606 Signature 607 Printed name of officer First MI Last 608 Position with reporting entity 609 Business telephone number of officer ( ) - ext - 610 Email of officer not for public release 611 Date 612 Check those that apply Original April 1 filing for year New filer, registration only ☐ Revised filing with updated registration ☐ Revised filing with updated revenue data Do not mail checks with this form.
+File this form online: https://s For additional information regarding this worksheet contact: (888) org PEI PERSONS MAKING WILLFUL FALSE STATEMENTS IN THE WORKSHEET CAN BE PUNISHED BY FINE OR IMPRISONMENT UNDER TITLE 18 OF THE UNITED STATES CODE, 18 U.S.C. § 1001